nikunjlad/Text-to-Image-Metamorphosis-using-AttnGANs/README.md

 Developed and configured this project on MAC using PyCharm IDE and trained the model on Google Cloud using NVidia Tesla T4 GPUs <br>

 #### Birds data directory
 The data lies in the data directory.
-A download the bird.zip file and place it in the data directory in this repository.
+Download the [bird.zip](https://drive.google.com/file/d/1v0CIe8psyLI0Yle2YylrL91QnEdjdSzP/view?usp=sharing) file and place the extracted bird directory in the data directory in this repository.
 Following are the files in the bird.zip file.

 1. <b>/birds/CUB_200_2011/</b> : It contains an images directory which holds 200 bird class directories.
 The bird dataset has 200 classes of birds each class has ~60 images of birds.
 2. <b>/birds/CUB_200_2011/bounding_boxes.txt</b> : file which contains bounding box information of the birds in the true images.
 The annotations are in [top-left-x, top-left-y, width, height] format.